M-Hamza007/run-python-flask-redis-nginx-docker-compose/README.md

-# Getting started with docker-compose, using python/flask, redis, and nginx
+# Getting started with docker-compose, using python/flask, redis, and nginx as a reverse proxy

 Compose is a tool for defining and running multi-container Docker applications.
 You use a Compose file to configure your application’s services.
 Then using a single command, you create and start all the services.

-In this repo, there is a basic python flask web app in `app.py`, a Dockerfile for the specs of the container for that app (which is based off a python image), a requirements file for Docker installation additional requirements for the app (flask, redis), and a docker-compose file for the specification of the composed containers which includes the flask and redis containers.
-I created this in conjunction with reading this docker-compose tutorial, so you can use it to get more information on what these files do, https://docs.docker.com/compose/gettingstarted/
+In this repo, there are 4 folders for python flask, redis, nginx for a reverse proxy, and another nginx folder to serve static pages.
+Each folder contains its respective Dockerfile, and in main folder there is a docker-compose file for the specification of the composed containers which includes the flask, redis, nginx (as a reverse proxy), and nginx static (to serve static page) containers.

-To get the app running in one container with redis in another, try these steps:

-1. Create the files locally.
-See if you can tell what each one does.
-Check the above link to learn more.
+Thorugh this project you can learn:
+1. How to run multiple dockerfiles using one docker compose file,
+2. Learn to use redis and nginx with python flask,
+3. Dcokerize python flask, redis, and nginx,
+4. Containerize python flask using redis and nginx, etc.

+To run all the container:

 1. Run `docker-compose build' to build the containers specified in the docker-compose file.

-1. Run `docker-compose up` to start the containers (add -d to run them in the background.
+2. Run `docker-compose up` to start the containers (add -d to run them in the background.
 Then run `docker-compose stop` when done.)

-1. Browse to http://localhost:5000 to see the response from the web app.
+3. Browse to http://localhost:80 to see the response from the python flask.

+4. Browser to http://localhost/static to see the static pages defined in nginx static container.